-Dr. Mason serves in First Baptist Church as the teacher of the "Contenders" Sunday school class, which is a class for college students.
+Dr. Mason serves in First Baptist Church as the teacher of the "Life Builders" Sunday school class.

 His pastor's heart is revealed as he listens without judgment and does everything he can to encourage the student to continue God's plan for his life.
-Those who work alongside him know him to be a man who cares about students personally and longs to serve them.
+Those who work alongside him know him to be a man who cares personally about students and longs to serve them.

-Dr. Mason and his wife, Toni, have four daughters: Amanda (married to Tim Silva), Kristen (married to Chris Cazis), Lauren, and Rebekah.
+Dr. Mason and his wife, Toni, have four daughters: Amanda (married to Tim Silva), Kristen (married to Christopher Cazis), Lauren, and Rebekah.

-Paul Boyce, B.S., M.Ed.
+David Lutz, B.S., M.Ed.
 Academic Vice President

-Hyles-Anderson College, B.S., M.Ed.; Sunday school teacher for three years; Bible Club ministry for four years; Nine years of teaching experience; Bus worker/driver for thirteen years.
+Hyles-Anderson College, B.S., M.Ed.; Singles pastor at the First Baptist Church of Hammond, Indiana, for eight years; Nine years of teaching experience; Adult Sunday school teacher for eight years; Bus captain for two years; Bus worker for five years;